 PREPARED FOR MEDICINAL USE IN THE LOFFODEN ISLES, NORWAY, AND PUT TO THE TEST OF CHEMICAL ANALYSIS.
-THE MOST EFFECTUAL REMEDY FOR CON-SUMPTION, BRONCHITIS, ASTHMA, GOUT, CHRONIC RHEU-MATISM, AND ALL SOROFULOUS DISEASES.
+THE MOST EFFECTUAL REMEDY FOR CON-SUMPTION, BRONCHITIS, ASTIMA, GOUT, CHRONIC RHEU-MATISM, AND ALL SCROFULOUS DISEASES.

-Approved of and recommended by BERZELIUS, LIEBIG, WOHLER, JONATHAN PEREIRA, FOUQUIER, and numerous other distinguished Scientific Chemists, prescribed by the most eminent Medical Men, and supplied to the leading Hospitals of Europe-effecting a cure or alloviating symp-
+Approved of and recommended by BERZELIUS, LIEBIG, WOILLER, JONATHAN PEREIRA, FOUQUIER, and numerous other distinguished Scientific Chemists, prescribed by the most eminent Medical Men, and supplied to the leading Hospitals of Europe-effecting a cure or alleviating symptoms much more rapidly than any other kind.

-RENCH MODERATOR LAMPS.-A very L large and superior stock now ON SALE at DEANE, DRAY, and Co.'s (Opening to the Monument), London Bridge.
+FRENCH MODERATOR LAMPS .- A very L large and superior stock now ON SALE at DEANE, DRAY, and Co.'s (Opening to the Monument), London Bridge.